Finlay Baker

 Finlay Baker is a fictional character from the BBC soap opera EastEnders, played by Ashley Byam.
 The character and casting was announced in June 2022 and he made his first appearance on 7 July 2022.
 Finlay and his brother Felix Baker (Matthew James Morrison) were introduced as the sons of Avery Baker (Omar Lye-Fook) and the nephews of established character Mitch Baker (Roger Griffiths).
 Finlay, Felix and Avery were introduced by EastEnders executive producer Chris Clenshaw as the first of several new characters to be introduced to the soap.
 Byam was happy to join the soap, having grown up watching it, and felt that his hard work as an actor had paid off when he was cast.
 Finlay was characterised as being close with Felix and being cheeky and charming.
 Finlay's initial storyline involved moving to Walford after the death of Avery and starting a market stall.
-Finlay is involved in conflict when he bonds and later has sex with Dotty Cotton (Milly Zero) despite being in a relationship with Vinny Panesar (Shiv Jalota).
+Finlay is involved in conflict when he bonds and later has sex with Dotty Cotton (Milly Zero) despite her being in a relationship with Vinny Panesar (Shiv Jalota).
 Finlay also unsuccessfully tries to woo Honey Mitchell (Emma Barton) and Whitney Dean (Shona McGarty).
 Byam later left the role and made his last appearance on 28 June 2023, which was not announced beforehand.
 His exit storyline saw him threatened and paid off to leave Walford by Ravi's family after finding out that he cut the brakes of his car in an attempt to kill Eve Unwin (Heather Peace).
 Finlay's departure was criticised by viewers.